thenightterorx/MultiCamFBT/README.md

 # MultiCamFBT
 An attempt at multi camera trackerless full body tracking for vrchat or other vr games

-Here are the goals of the project, they are subject to change at any time.
+Here are the goals of the project, they are not in any particular order, and they are subject to change at any time.
 Read on to see an outline of how the program may work.

 Current goals:
- - Support for 3 cameras that can all see each other
+ - Support for 3 cameras that can all see each other (cameras identified visually with code tags)
  - Trackerless support only
  - Wired USB camera support only
  - Support for certain cameras only ? (this is to be better defined during initial development)
  - Minimal smoothing and motion prediction
  - openxr on Linux support (or OSC, this may be easier, I need to look into it)
  - Mostly Python -proof-of-concept- implementation (should be fast enough, just not ideal)
+ - Manual play area size configuration

 Intermediate goals:
+ - Automatic play area size configuration with labeled object of known length
  - Standalone support (with an independent PC to process camera feeds)
  - C++ implementation (I do struggle with build systems so this will be quite a jump)